 In addition to Berlin and Hadar, other student teams this year include Renu Nadkarni, M.P.H. ’15, Eric Nylund, M.F.A. ’15, Nejc Prah, M.F.A. ’15, and Glorili Alejandro, Yale ’13 (the effects of concussions); Travis Whitfill, M.P.H .’14, and Jiyoni Kim, M.F.A. ’15 (skin cancer); Kevin Gandhi, M.P.H. ’14, Grace Robinson-Leo, M.F.A. ’14 (the importance of being honest with your physician); Bernice Qiaochu Qi, M.PH. ’14, and Mariah Xu, Yale ’16 (awareness of childhood mental, emotional and behavioral disorders); Rongrong Wang, M.P.H. ’15, Erin Knutson, M.F.A., ’15, and Tim Ripper, M.F.A. ’15 (early signs of autism); and Tammie Kwong, M.P.H. ’14, and Sunny Park, M.F.A. ’14 (child abuse).

 Yeckel and van Assen said that discussions are underway to display the Art of Public Health at other venues after its run at the School of Art ends next week.
 They also hope to turn The Art of Public Health into an annual event.

-This Article was submitted by Denise L Meyer, on Wednesday, May 14, 2014.
+This article was submitted by Denise L Meyer on May 14, 2014.